pyvoxel/pyvoxel/docs/source/user_guide.rst

 Choosing A Computing Device
 ========================================

-voxel provides a device class :class:`voxel.Device`, which allows you to specify which device to use for :class:`MedicalVolume` operations.
+Voxel provides a device class :class:`voxel.Device`, which allows you to specify which device to use for :class:`MedicalVolume` operations.
 It extends the Device class from `CuPy <https://cupy.dev/>`_.
 To enable GPU computing support, install the correct build for CuPy on your machine.